Combines Pool With Bowling

 The game is played pretty much like standard 8-ball, the only real difference is that before your shot, you’re allowed to pick up and move the cue ball, although you’re not allowed to move your feet once you’ve touched it.

 The break is taken from behind the scratch line on the playing surface, with shots taken by pushing (bowling) the cue ball to knock the balls into the pockets using direct shots or the rail, only without a pool cue.
 Just like normal pool, whoever pockets the first ball determines who plays solids and who plays stripes.

-Steve is currently working with private investors to design and develop a portable version that will include more durable 6-pound balls that can stand up to the constant collisions of regular play.
+Steve is currently working with private investors to design and develop a portable version of Knokkers that will include more durable 6-pound balls that can stand up to the constant collisions of regular play.

 Check Out Knokkers On Facebook